Mosasaurus: Size

-The type species, M. hoffmannii, is one of the largest marine reptiles known, though knowledge of its skeleton remains incomplete as it is mainly known from skulls.
+The type species, M. hoffmanni, is one of the largest marine reptiles known, though knowledge of its skeleton remains incomplete as it is mainly known from skulls.
 Russell (1967) wrote that the length of the jaw equalled one tenth of the body length in the species.
-Based on this ratio, Grigoriev (2014) used the largest lower jaw attributed to M. hoffmannii (CCMGE 10/2469, also known as the Penza specimen; measuring 171 cm in length) to estimate a maximum length of 17.1 m.
+Based on this ratio, Grigoriev (2014) used the largest lower jaw attributed to M. hoffmanni (CCMGE 10/2469, also known as the Penza specimen; measuring 171 cm in length) to estimate a maximum length of 17.1 m.
 Using a smaller partial jaw (NHMM 009002) measuring 90 cm and "reliably estimated at" 160 cm when complete, Lingham-Soliar (1995) estimated a larger maximum length of 17.6 m via the same ratio.
 (Note: Lingham-Soliar may have misapplied the ratio.
 His calculations interpreted "body length" as the length of the postcranial body, not the total length of the animal as demonstrated in Russell (1967), This erroneously inflated the estimate by 10%.)
 No explicit justification for the 1:10 ratio was provided in Russell (1967), and it has been considered to be probably overestimated by Cleary et al. (2018).
-In 2014, Federico Fanti and colleagues alternatively argued that the total length of M. hoffmannii was more likely closer to seven times the length of the skull, which was based on a near-complete skeleton of the related species Prognathodon overtoni.
-The study estimated that an M. hoffmannii individual with a skull measuring more than 145 cm would have been up to or more than 11 m in length and weighed 10 MT in body mass.
+In 2014, Federico Fanti and colleagues alternatively argued that the total length of M. hoffmanni was more likely closer to seven times the length of the skull, which was based on a near-complete skeleton of the related species Prognathodon overtoni.
+The study estimated that an M. hoffmanni individual with a skull measuring more than 145 cm would have been up to or more than 11 m in length and weighed 10 MT in body mass.
 Using the same ratio, Gayford et al. (2024) calculated the total length for the Penza specimen to be 12 m.